6. The Making of a Scientist, 10th-Eng

 Ans.
 Reading

-6. At what age did Ebright excite the scientific world with a new theory on how cells work?
+6. At what age did Ebright shock the scientific world with his new cell theory on how cells work?

 7. Who encouraged Ebright’s interest in learning?